 Multi-allocations upper bound.
 In addition to the previous classical heuristics, we also study the performance when mixing control- and data-parallelism.
-This approach uses concurrent allocations to reach the optimal throughput of the platform, as is explained in details in [2].
+This approach uses concurrent allocations to reach the optimal throughput of the platform, as is explained in details in [6].
 Rather than using the complex algorithm described in that paper for task graphs with bounded dependences, we use an upper bound on the throughput based on this study, which consists of a simple linear program close to the one described in this paper, and solved over the rational numbers.
 This bound is tight when the task graph is an in- or out-tree, but may not take all dependences into account otherwise.
 This upper bound, however, has proved to be a very good comparison basis in the following, and is used as a reference to assess the quality of other heuristics.
 No latency can be derived from this bound on the throughput, since no real schedule is constructed.

-5.2.
-Simulation settings
+6.2 Simulation settings

 Platforms.
 We use several platforms representing existing computing Grids.
-The descriptions of the platforms were obtained through the SimGrid simulator repository [3]:
+The descriptions of the platforms were obtained through the SimGrid simulator repository [1], as described in [20].

-- DAS-3, the Dutch Grid infrastructure, - Egee, a large-scale European multi-disciplinary Grid infrastructure, gathering more than 68.000 CPUs, - Grid5000, a French research Grid with targets 5000 processors, - GridPP, the UK Grid infrastructure for particle physics.
+- DAS-3, the Dutch Grid infrastructure [14], - Egee, a large-scale European multi-disciplinary Grid infrastructure, gathering more than 68.000 CPUs [16], - Grid5000, a French research Grid which targets 5000, processors [9], - GridPP, the UK Grid infrastructure for particle physics [10].

 Users are often limited to a small number of processors of a given platform.
 To simulate this behavior, a subset of the available processors is first selected and then used by all heuristics.
 It is composed of 10 to 20 processors.
-To evaluate our fixed-routing strategies, we pre-compute a shortestpath route between any pair of processors, which is used as the compulsory route.
+To evaluate our fixed-routing strategies, we pre-compute a shortest-path route between any pair of processors, which is used as the compulsory route.

 Applications.
-Several workflows are used to assess the quality of our strategies, with a number of tasks between 8 and 12: (i) pipeAlign [13], a protein family analysis tool, (ii) several random task graphs generated by the TGFF generator [6].
+Several workflows are used to assess the quality of our strategies, with a number of tasks between 8 and 12: 1) pipeAlign [31], a protein family analysis tool, 2) several random task graphs generated by the TGFF generator [15].
 In order to evaluate the impact of communications on the quality of the result, we artificially multiply by different factors all communications of the application graphs.
-There are many ways to define a communication-tocomputation ratio (CCR) for a given workflow.
-We choose to define an average computation time t{comp} by dividing the sum of all tasks by the average computational power of the platform (excluding powerless nodes like routers), and an average communication time t{com} by dividing the sum of all files by the average bandwidth.
-Then the CCR is given by the ratio $t{\rm comp}$.
+There are many ways to define a communication-to-computation ratio (CCR) for a given workflow.
+We chose to define an average computation time $t{\rm comp}$ by dividing the sum of all tasks by the average computational power of the platform (excluding powerless nodes like routers), and an average communication time $t{\rm com}$ by dividing the sum of all files by the average bandwidth.
+Then the CCR is given by the ratio $t{\rm com}/t{\rm comp}$ .
 Finally, we impose the first task and the last one to be processed on the first processor.
 These tasks have a size 0 and correspond to the storage of input and output data.
-Our application setting includes both related and unrelated application, as discussed in Section 3.1, but we do not distinguish them as they lead to comparable results.

-5.3.
-Results
+6.3 Results

-5.3.1 Throughput and Latency
+6.3.1 Throughput and Latency